praxidike97/WikiGameSolver/README.md

 # WikiGameSolver

+Repo to find the shortest path between two Wikipedia articles (and cheat at [The Wiki Game](https://www.thewikigame.com/group))

 ## Installation
 The most popular Python graph library, ```networkx```, is not efficient enough to perform this task, therefore ```graph-tool``` is used (see [https://graph-tool.skewed.de/](https://graph-tool.skewed.de/)).
 According to the documentation it should be installable via ```apt```, but somehow this does not work/is not available.
 Other option: install ```homebrew``` and install it there (see [https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions#installation-via-package-managers](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions#installation-via-package-managers)).